JayACarlsonAtHome/j5c_install_from_source_config/README.md

 Previously, I was just keeping the latest version of a working configuration file, but it seems to me that other people may just want to use the ones that I save, so they don't have to take the time to find out all the ways to make things work.
 So I will tag the files with version numbers starting with 0001.
-You would be surprised at how fast some of these teams are pumping out updates to thier code bases.
+You would be surprised at how fast some of these teams are pumping out updates to their code bases.

 Notes:  For j5c_install_from_source_001 to work,